 \subsection{Access Scheme Description}

 We start by considering \ac{CSA} in which the access is organized in \emph{contention periods}.
 Each contention period is a frame containing $M$ slots of equal duration, where $M$ is fixed.
-A set of $N$ users that use the contention periods to communicate with a Base Station (BS), which acts as a common receiver.
-We are interested in the regime where the user population is large respect to the size of the contention period $N\gg M$, but only a subset $N_{\mathsf a}$ of the users is active in a given contention period.
+A set of $N$ users uses contention periods to communicate with a Base Station (BS), which acts as a common receiver.
+We are interested in the regime where the user population is large with respect to the size of the contention period $N\gg M$, but only a subset $N_{\mathsf a}$ of the users is active in a given contention period.
 A simple model to create the uncertainty in the set of active users can be described as follows.
-At the beginning of a contention period each user generates a packet to be transmitted with \emph{activation probability} $p_a$, where $p_a \ll 1$.
-Since each user becomes active independently from the other users, the number of active users in a contention period can be modeled by a random variable $N_{\mathsf a}$, binomially distributed with mean value $\bar{N}_{\mathsf a}=p_a N$.
+At the beginning of a contention period each user independently generates a packet to be transmitted with \emph{activation probability} $p_{\mathsf a}$, where $p_{\mathsf a} \ll 1$.
+The number of active users in a contention period $N_{\mathsf a}$ is then a binomially distributed random variable, with mean value $\bar{N}_{\mathsf a}=p_{\mathsf a} N$.

 The \ac{CSA} scheme works as follows.
-Each active user generates $d$ replicas of the packet, where the repetition rate $d$ is drawn randomly according to a pre-determined probability distribution which is the same for all users.
+Each active user generates $d$ packet replicas, where the repetition rate $d$ is drawn randomly according to a pre-determined probability distribution, which is the same for all users.
 The repetition rate is picked by an active user independently of all other active users and independently of all his previous choices.
 The $d$ replicas are then transmitted by the user over $d$ slots picked uniformly at random among the $M$ slots of the contention period.
 Following the example of Fig.~\ref{fig:SIC}, the users $2$ and $3$ picked a repetition rate $d=2$, while user $1$ did not replicate its packet, i.e., its repetition rate is $d=1$.
 A packet in a singleton slot is decoded correctly.
 Each packet is assumed to contain pointers to describe the positions of the other replicas in the contention period sent by the same user\footnote{An efficient way to transport pointers is discussed in Section~\ref{sec:issues}.}.
-The packet is then re-encoded and re-modulated and the receiver removes its interference contribution from the $d-1$ slots where the replicas have been sent.
-The process proceeds iteratively, i.e., recovered packet replicas may allow solving other collisions, as illustrated in Fig.~\ref{fig:SIC}.
+The packet is then re-encoded and re-modulated and the receiver removes its interference contribution from the $d-1$ slots containing the replicas.
+The process proceeds iteratively, i.e., recovered replicas may lead to solving other collisions, as illustrated in Fig.~\ref{fig:SIC}.

 The \emph{rate} of the the \ac{CSA} scheme is defined as